Arizona National Guard service members assist the Public Heath Service on the Navajo Nation

 |0

-This work, Arizona National Guard service members assist the Public Heath Service on the Navajo Nation, by TSgt Michael Matkin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Arizona National Guard service members assist the Public Heath Service on the Navajo Nation [Image 4 of 4], by TSgt Michael Matkin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT